 Whether the proposal comes tomorrow or you decide to move in a different direction, trust that you have the strength and resilience to embrace whatever lies ahead.
 Marriage is a beautiful milestone, but it’s only one part of a fulfilling life.
 Your happiness and self-worth come from within.

-Remember, love is a journey, not a race.
-Be patient with yourself and your partner, and let your actions and decisions reflect the love and respect you deserve.
+Remember that love is a journey, not a race.
+Be patient with yourself and your partner.
+Let your actions and decisions reflect the love and respect you deserve.
+If in doubt, consider reaching out to someone who can support you, such as a trusted friend or a counselor.

 Comments